Lawrence native, Naoma Green, brings impressive and local coaching experience to Blue Star Field Hockey.

-Lawrence native Naoma Cordi Green brings impressive and local coaching experience to the program.
-After graduating from Rowan University summa cum laude with a degree in Health and Physical education, Naoma led Ewing High School to its first state tournament appearance in 23 years.
-She then moved on to coach at Robbinsville High School where she competed in the CVC and earned over 100 wins in 9 years.
-In 2010, Naoma's Ravens won the Mercer County tournament while she was awarded the CVC and All-Area Coach of the Year awards.
+After graduating from Rowan University summa cum laude with a degree in Health and Physical education (2003), Naoma led Ewing High School to its first state tournament appearance in 23 years.
+She then moved on to coach at Robbinsville High School, where she competed in the Colonial Valley Conference (CVC) and earned over 100 wins in 9 years.
+In 2010, Naoma's Ravens won the Mercer County Tournament (MCT) and Naoma was honored with the CVC and All-Area Coach of the Year awards.
 Her legacy at Robbinsville also includes multiple division titles, great placements in the MCT, and annual competitive play in the state tournament.
+In 2021, she stepped back to the sidelines and helped her alma mater win the Mercer County Tournament.

 Cabarle is a 2002 Rider University graduate, where she was a field hockey captain, all NEC Conference 1st Team player in 2000 and helped her team to become 2000 conference champs and 2001 regular season champs.
 After receiving her Psychology and Philosophy degree as a Bronc, Cabarle continued her education at TCNJ, where she earned her Masters in Education, magna cum laude, in 2005.
 During that time, she was a New Heights coach, until 2006, and an assistant coach at Rider during the 2006 season.
 At West Windsor-Plainsboro South, her team was division champs in 2012 and 2013.
 As a softball coach at Robbinsville High School she earned Coach of the Year (2011) and led the team to a Group II State championship win in 2011 and 2013.